 Google Voice pricing

 Google Voice for personal use is free, but it’s not intended for business purposes.
-Google Voice for Business offers three plans:
+Google Voice for Business offers four plans:

 - Starter: $10 per user per month for voicemail transcripts, unlimited text messaging in the US, and calls to the US from any Google Voice number